 25. Bake and Decorate Sugar Cookies

-Spiked with orange, cinnamon and clove, and sweetened with sugar—mulled wine is a swoon worthy winter beverage that will warm you through and through.
-Plus, it’s so easy to make from a regular bottle of red, there’s no reason not to sip on it all season long.
+Spiked with orange, cinnamon and clove, then sweetened with sugar—mulled wine is a swoon-worthy winter beverage that will warm you through and through.
+Plus, it’s so easy to make from a regular bottle of red that there’s no reason not to sip on it all season long.

 27. Do a Jigsaw Puzzle

 Jigsaw puzzles are a stimulating and soothing way to keep yourself entertained when boredom creeps in.
 Best of all, they can be worked on solo or by a group, and the project doesn’t need to be completed in one go, so you can stretch it out to make the entertainment last.

 Is there anything more seasonally appropriate than being pulled along in a sleigh built for two while you take in the winter wonderland around you?
 We think not.
 Bring warm beverages and a blanket along for the ride and you’ve got the makings of a cozy and oh-so romantic date.

 If you’ve got a frozen body of water nearby, bundle up and spend a few hours trying to score some fresh catch.
 This winter pastime is actually a lot of fun, especially if you make it a social event, and obviously it has boatloads of rugged, outdoorsy appeal as well.

 Bowling is a blast all year long, but the comfort of going to a well-heated bowling alley with a group of close friends is a particularly fine form of entertainment in the winter when outdoor activities are slightly less enticing.
 Many venues have upped the ante on offerings like chef food and fancy cocktails, making it a real night out.
 (But who doesn’t love a Big Lebowski moment?)